2011–12 Al Ain FC season

-The 2011–12 season was Al Ain Sports and Cultural Club's 36th consecutive season in Pro-League.
+The 2011–12 season was Al Ain Football Club's 44th in existence and the club's 37th consecutive season in the top-level football league in the UAE.

 Al Ain started the season with a new board of directors, after the former board of directors resigned following the 2010–11 season, one of the worst in the club's history.

 Season overview

 Pre-season

 On June 6, Al Ain announced officially Cosmin Olaroiu as the new manager for two seasons and released all the foreign players.
 After only one day of contracted with Cosmin Olaroiu, Al Ain reaching an agreement with AEK Athens for Argentine Ignacio Scocco according to reports a value of €3 million.